CecileBeust/PA_Communities/_03_Cluster_Communities/README.md

 ## Output

 The script ```cluster_communities.py``` will generate a clustering of communities based on Jaccard index.
 It is possible to download to corresponding dendrogram and clustermap.
+It will also generate a file ```cluster_output_100_0.7.tsv``` which recapitulates which communities are gathered in each cluster.
+This file is also present in the ```_00_data``` folder because it is used for downstream analysis.

 The script ```analyse_genes_in_clusters.py``` will generate an excel file of the genes represented in each cluster of communities.